DataFrames - Part 1

 Fourier Transform of EEG data

-We import the Fourier transform function fft from scipy.fftpack and can use it to transform all columns at the same time.
+We import the Fourier Transform function fft from the library scipy.fftpack where it can be used to transform all columns at the same time.

 PYTHON